containerum/containerum-docs/content/web-panel/InternalService.md

 <img src="/img/content/web-panel/InternalService/updateInternalService.png" width="100%"/>

-You can change port parameters, delete or add new ports.
+You can change port parameters, delete or add new ports, but you can not change the name of the internal service.

 <img src="/img/content/web-panel/InternalService/updateService.png" width="100%"/>